 Mine it would seem.

 Why?
-Because, he says, there are loads of things he hasn’t eaten yet and if we spend the whole day at Disneyland, he won’t get a chance.
+Because, he says, he hasn’t been to Ramen Street yet, and if we spend the whole day at Tokyo Disneyland, he won’t get a chance.
 Wait, what?
 Is there nothing that this kid can’t make about his bloody stomach?

 We explain that we still have the best part of the following day before we need to depart for our late night flight home.
 And only the promise of spending that in gluttonous style can convince him to suffer through a day of theme park fun.